VLAM3D/vulkanmitts/README.md

 # Vulkan Python Bindings

+## How to install

+pyvulkan and pyglslang depends on Numpy, therefore they are distributed with the [conda tool](https://www.continuum.io/downloads).

+First install Anaconda or Miniconda then do:

+'''
+conda install --channel mlamarre pyglslang conda install --channel mlamarre pyvulkan
+'''

 ## Overview

 These python bindings are for the most part generated from vk.xml in [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) using a script derived from [generator.py](https://github.com/KhronosGroup/Vulkan-Docs/blob/1.0/src/spec/generator.py).